parrt/msds501/README.md

 MSAN501 Computational Analytics Bootcamp
 =======

-This 5-week computational analytics bootcamp is part of the [MS in Analytics program at the University of San Francisco](http://analytics.usfca.edu) and is specifically designed as an introduction to analytics programming for those who are not yet skilled programmers.
+This 6-week computational analytics bootcamp is part of the [MS in Data Science (formerly MS Analytics) program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and is specifically designed as an introduction to analytics programming for those who are not yet skilled programmers.

 # Administrivia